A Place for Mom

 Cost of living index

 A cost of living index compares what it takes to maintain a certain standard of living in a given location.
-Cost of living is not only housing costs but also electricity, gas, water, taxes, food, and any expense related to living and thriving in that location.
+Cost of living includes not only housing costs but also electricity, gas, water, taxes, food, and any expense related to living and thriving in that location.

 Cost of living indexes typically center 100 as the national average, which means places with index numbers below 100 have a lower cost of living and places above 100 have a higher cost of living.